Akaka Falls State Park#2 in Best Things To Do in Hawaii - The Big Island

-Those who've hiked the flat, paved trail say it's more of a "walk" that's easy enough for just about anyone -- even young children.
-You'll most likely be able to make the loop through the park in less than 30 minutes, and considering Akaka is a free, short-on-time experience, travelers suggest it's one you can't miss.
+Those who've hiked the flat, paved loop trail say it's more of a "walk" that's easy enough for just about anyone – even young children.
+You'll most likely be able to make the loop through the park in 20 to 30 minutes, and considering Akaka Falls' small investment of time and money, travelers suggest it's one you can't miss.